qbleuse/TeachMod/README.md

 Rachid Guerchouche| Technician
 Paul Galindo| Consultant

-Also a much thanks to those who acted in the videos:
+Also much thanks to those who acted in the videos:

 - Nadia Bilger
 - Julie Brousse